KamranGH/HAG/replit.md

 - June 26, 2025.
 Initial setup
 - June 26, 2025.
 Stripe payment form customized with dark theme to match gallery design
 - June 26, 2025.
 Updated typography and theme to match reference image - added Playfair Display serif font for elegant title styling and darker blue background theme
+- June 26, 2025.
+Added newsletter signup section to footer and updated background to slate-900 (#0F172A) for deeper, more sophisticated aesthetic

 ## User Preferences